 How long will the report take to arrive?

-We aim to send the report to you within three weeks, however in exceptional circumstances this may take longer.
+We aim to send the report to you within four weeks, however in exceptional circumstances this may take longer.

 Who do you send the report to?